Checklist: buying a house or property

 Get finance approved.

 Once the hammer falls, the property is legally yours – even if your finance hasn’t yet come through.
-Make a meeting with your broker and have your loan approved and finance signed off before you start bidding.
+Make a meeting with your broker and have your loan approved and finance signed off before you start making offers or bidding.

 Find a conveyancer or solicitor.

-Not understanding your legal obligations is not an acceptable reason for reneging on a sale at auction – once the hammer falls, you are accountable for paying for the property.
+Not understanding your legal obligations is not an acceptable reason for reneging on a sale on Sale Ezy – once the hammer falls, you are accountable for paying for the property.

-You must indicate you understand the auction conditions by ticking 'agree' when registering.
-Only once you have done this, will you receive your bidder's number so you can bid on the auction.
+You must indicate you understand the conditions of sale by ticking 'agree' when registering.
+Only once you have done this, will you receive your unique buyer number so you can make offers or bid in an auction.

-Do your research, know how an auction works, and remember, regulations for buying a house or property can differ a lot between different states and territories.
-Click here for more information about ‘after the hammer falls’.
+Do your research, know how our unique sales process works, and remember, regulations for buying a house or property can differ a lot between different states and territories.

 Check the contract, any conditions in the contract, and the title.